 UAV – DJI Phantom Pro 4 V.2.0 Option

-• Topcon GMS-2 FC-336 GPS Mount / Range Pole Cradle Bracket – to mount a phone onto the monopod
+• Topcon GMS-2 FC-336 GPS Mount / Range Pole Cradle Bracket (search on eBay) – to mount a phone onto the monopod

-We carry all of our kit (Mavic Pro not Phantom) in a Lowepro FASTPACK BP 250 AW II – its about 13kg all up including a 15″ MacBookPro and its charger.
+We carry all of our kit (Mavic Pro not Phantom) in a Lowepro FASTPACK BP 250 AW II – its about 13kg all up including a 16″ MacBookPro and its charger.
 We’ve had ours for about 5 years now and its proven to be very durable and flexible for other uses.
-Lowepro also make the Droneguard Pro 450 backpack.
-Its a great bag for those with Phantom’s though I don’t know that it would carry the two Emlid Reach RS+ units.

 The recommendation of a camera tripod and monopod is also to provide a multiplicity of uses as these units can be used for their original designed purpose.

 Whether using a Phantom or Mavic, this kit will suffice to complete low cost aerial and topographic surveys of areas between 1-500ha — whilst also not committing too much capital on kit that will likely become redundant in a relatively short amount of time.

 The value of the EMLID Reach kits is now enhanced because of the new stake out feature — enabling users to set out the features that they have created in a plan.
 This feature alone can save many $1000’s completing more manual set outs.

 DJI Phantom 4 RTK & DroneDeploy

 The most recent DroneDeploy newsletter had an article about the new DJI Phantom 4 RTK.

 - Data captured by the Phantom 4 RTK can be processed in DroneDeploy